kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 If one element is searched, but the system find more than one elements, it will return the first one.

 Parameters can be used in`@Find` annotation's `using` attribute.
 These parameters can be replaced by values.
-Ibello initializes these elements and the elements will be find latet, when we give values to the parameters by `WebElement.applyParameters` or `WebElements.applyParameters` methods.
+Ibello initializes these elements and the elements will be find later, when we give values to the parameters by `WebElement.applyParameters` or `WebElements.applyParameters` methods.
 The replacement happens by indexes of parameters. `${0}` is the first parameter, `${1}` is the second parameter, etc.

 ```java
 @Find(by=By.BUTTON_TEXT, using="${0}/${1} executing")